fm4dd/suntracker2-r2/readme.md

 LSM303 magnetometer sensor, DS3231 RTC clock module, and four 16pin GPIO expander circuits.
 A 128x64 OLED display shows operational data and status messages.

-A 32 color LED display board connects to the controller board to develop the GPIO controller functions for the sun positioning display.
+A 32-color LED display board connects to the controller board to develop the GPIO controller functions for the sun positioning display.

 In the next revision, the 32 LED ring will form a ring that represents the horizon